 Q 62: How can consumers find an insurance agent or broker to help them enroll in a plan?

 In [insert state name], the [insert name of state health insurance exchange] website at [insert web address] lists insurance agents and brokers authorized to enroll individuals, families, and small businesses in coverage through the [insert name of state exchange].
 Consumers can contact the [insert state Insurance Department] for a list of licensed health insurance agents and brokers in their area.
 Some agents and brokers don’t contract with all health plans, so consumers must make sure they know the full list of plans that are available to them before they ask an agent or broker for help.
 Also, health insurance agents and brokers may or may not be able to help individuals complete the enrollment process for Medicaid or CHIP after they get an eligibility decision.

-Drafting Note: States should modify this answer consistent with the information available in the state.
-In the federally-facilitated exchanges, such a listing will not be available for agents assisting consumers with individual QHPs.
-It has not been decided whether such a listing will be available for the federally facilitated SHOP exchange.
+Healthcare.gov also contain information to help consumers find local assistance at https://localhelp.healthcare.gov/

-Q 63: What are the qualifications required for health insurance agents and brokers to participate in the [insert name of state exchange]?
+Drafting Note: States should modify this answer consistent with the information available in the state.Q 63: What are the qualifications required for health insurance agents and brokers to participate in the [insert name of state exchange]?

 In [insert name of state], health insurance agents and brokers are regulated by the [insert name of state department of insurance].
 Agents and brokers receive training from the [insert name of state exchange or the HHS].
 The insurance companies must appoint the insurance agents and brokers who sell their plans through the [insert name of state exchange].
 An agent or broker selling plans through the [insert name of state exchange] must provide information on all plans that are offered on the [insert name of state exchange], even if the agent or broker isn’t authorized to sell some of those plans.